 - a) Spot Charter Equipment.
-For Spot (Voyage) Chartered Equipment that is used in connection with the Agreement, the rate will be based on the rate specified in the Vessel's CP.
-For Demurrage purposes, all tugs, push boats, and/or barges operating as a unit will be considered collectively as one barge or Tow. - b) Term Chartered or Owned Equipment.
-For Term-Chartered Equipment or owned equipment that is used in connection with the Agreement, the rate will be as specified in the Vessel nomination or in the Agreement, but if no such rate is specified in the Vessel nomination then the rate will be the market rate assessment.
-For Ocean-Going Barges and Ocean Tankers, the rate will be determined by an average of the three (3) broker rate assessments of the market for a similar Vessel and voyage.
+For Spot (Voyage) Chartered Equipment that is used in connection with the Agreement, the Demurrage rate will be based on the rate specified in the Vessel's CP as specified in the Vessel nomination or in the Agreement.
+Despatch rate is to be one half (1/2) of the Demurrage rate. - b) Term Chartered or Owned Equipment.
+For Term-Chartered Equipment or owned equipment that is used in connection with the Agreement, the Demurrage rate will be based on a mutually agreeable rate between the Parties as specified in the Vessel nomination or in the Agreement.
+This rate will reflect a daily hire rate, plus import fuel cost, and will be specified in the Vessel nomination and agreement indicated by the Vessel's acceptance.
+Despatch rate is to be one half (1/2) of the Demurrage rate.

-Section 11.3.
+Section 9.3.
 Claims.

-- a) Demurrage Claims Processing.
+- a) Demurrage/Despatch Claims Processing.

-- i) Demurrage claims arising at the designated Shore Facilities must be submitted in writing with all required supporting documentation listed in Section 11.3 b) and received by Terminal Party within ninety (90) days from the date when hoses are disconnected after loading or discharging of the Cargo is completed.
+- i) Demurrage or Despatch claims arising at the designated Shore Facilities must be submitted in writing with all required supporting documentation listed in Section 9.3 b) and received by Terminal Party within ninety (90) days from the Bill of Lading date after loading of the Cargo is completed.
 When Valero is the Terminal Party, claims will be sent by one or more of the following means:

-- 1) E-mail to: Demurrage@Valero.com
+- E-mail to: DryBulkDemurrage@Valero.com

+Demurrage@Valero.com

 - 2) Federal Express to:

-Valero Marketing and Supply Company Attention: Demurrage Department One Valero Way San Antonio, Texas 78249-1112

-3) United States Postal Service to:
+Valero Marketing and Supply Company Attention: Demurrage Department One Valero Way San Antonio, Texas 78249-1112 3) United States Postal Service to:

 Valero Marketing and Supply Company Attention: Demurrage Department P.O.
+Box 696000

-Box 696000 San Antonio, Texas 78269-6000
+San Antonio, Texas 78269-6000

-- When Valero is the Terminal Party, a Demurrage claim sent to any address other than those set forth in this Section 11.3 a) i) will not be considered received for the purposes of this Section 11.3. - ii) Claims received after 1200 hours Central Prevailing Time will be deemed to have been received on the next Business Day.
-If the claim and all required supporting documentation listed in Section 11.3 b) are not provided within the specified time, the claim will be deemed to be waived for all purposes.
-If a dispute arises as to the receipt of the Demurrage claim within the ninety (90) day time deadline, written documentation of the receipt of the Demurrage claim in question will be required before the claim will be considered.
-When Valero is the Terminal Party, the only acceptable written documentation of receipt is the e-mail confirmation received from Valero's Demurrage department confirming receipt of the Demurrage claim within the ninety (90) day time deadline. - iii) Except where Vessel Party is required to incur and pay a claim for Demurrage before recovering same, payment will not be withheld due to the fact that the owing party has not collected for Demurrage from a third party. - iv) Terminal Party shall notify Vessel Party of any objections to any Demurrage claim under the Agreement, with reasonable details of the grounds for the objections, within one hundred eighty (180) days after the Terminal Party's receipt of the claim.
-If Terminal Party fails to notify Vessel Party of such objections within the one hundred and eighty (180) day period, then Terminal Party shall be deemed to have waived objection to the claim, and the Terminal Party shall be liable to pay the claim in the amount claimed without deduction or set off. - v) The Parties agree to waive the right to recover against each other any consequential, incidental, indirect, exemplary or punitive damages of any kind whatsoever, including without limitation, lost profits (whether direct or indirect), lost revenue, lost business opportunities, lost contracts, lost production, loss of goodwill, and loss of use.
+When Valero is the Terminal Party, a Demurrage or Despatch claim sent to any address other than those set forth in this Section 9.3 a) i) will not be considered received for the purposes of this Section 9.3.

+- ii) Claims received after 1800 hours Central Prevailing Time will be deemed to have been received on the next Business Day.
+If the claim and all required supporting documentation listed in Section 9.3 b) are not provided within the specified time, the claim will be deemed to be waived for all purposes.
+If a dispute arises as to the receipt of the Demurrage or Despatch claim within the ninety (90) day time deadline, written documentation of the receipt of the Demurrage or Despatch claim in question will be required before the claim will be considered.
+When Valero is the Terminal Party, the only acceptable written documentation of receipt is the e-mail confirmation received from Valero's Demurrage department confirming receipt of the Demurrage or Despatch claim within the ninety (90) day time deadline. - iii) Vessel Party must provide proof of payment of Demurrage to recover any Demurrage from Terminal Party.
+The Demurrage payable by Terminal Party will not exceed the amount of Demurrage actually paid by Vessel Party.
+Terminal Party assumes no obligation to pay Demurrage to Vessel Party.
+The Demurrage obligations hereunder are independent of any Demurrage obligations under the CP, except as otherwise provided herein. - iv) THE PARTIES AGREE TO WAIVE THE RIGHT TO RECOVER AGAINST EACH OTHER ANY CONSEQUENTIAL, INCIDENTAL, INDIRECT, EXEMPLARY OR PUNITIVE DAMAGES OF ANY KIND WHATSOEVER, INCLUDING LOST PROFITS (WHETHER DIRECT OR INDIRECT), LOST REVENUE, LOST BUSINESS OPPORTUNITIES, LOST CONTRACTS, LOST PRODUCTION, LOSS OF GOODWILL, AND LOSS OF USE.